 The Ecological Importance of Mixed-Severity Fires Edited by Dominick DellaSala and Chad Hansen

 This book examines the role mixed and high-severity fire plays in fire-adapted ecosystems.
-While the text focuses mostly on montane forests of the western United States, it also includes an excellent chapter on chaparral fire ecology and how difficult it has been to incorporate recent science into land management decisions.
+While the text focuses mostly on montane forests of the western United States, it also includes an excellent chapter on chaparral fire ecology (chapter 7) and how difficult it has been to incorporate recent science into land management decisions.

 Meaningful Interpretation - How to Connect Hearts and Minds to Places, Objects, and Other Resources By David L. Larsen

 Most of the time we are talked at rather than being part of the experience.
 Larsen provides an alternative to help us share our passions about the natural environment that will cause lasting change.
 We want people to care, and ultimately help protect the natural treasures we value.
 The way we do this is through meaningful interpretation - helping others find personal connections and meanings to the plants and animals, the places, and the ecological communities we love.

 Halsey present the ENGAGE model of teaching, a six step approach to learning content by using active learning techniques, combined with utilizing the tools provided by meaningful interpretation.
 The ENGAGE model is based on the observation that single modality teaching (i.e. lecturing), along with only hearing something once, is not effective because it is passive.
 Lectures fail to take advantage of the multiple ways people best take in and process information.
 This model can be used by a single interpreter working with a group, or by groups within a class, learning new content.

 - - - - - Art - - - - -